ffeldhaus/ASUP-file-upload/README.md

 ## Build

-Run `ng build` to build the project.
+Run `ng build --base-href /asup-file-upload-app/` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+## Upload

+Setup S3 credentials for profile webscaledemo.
+Then run `aws s3 sync --endpoint-url https://webscaledemo.netapp.com --profile webscaledemo ./dist s3://asup-file-upload-app`

 ## Running unit tests